Ben Burtt: Sound designer

 A tongue-in-cheek homage to Burtt appears in the 1997 Activision PC game Zork: Grand Inquisitor - the spell 'Beburtt', which 'creates the illusion of inclement weather', plays dramatic thunderclap and rainfall sounds when cast.

 Director, editor, and writer

 Burtt has directed several IMAX documentary films, including Blue Planet, Destiny in Space, and the Oscar-nominated Special Effects: Anything Can Happen.
 He edited the entire Star Wars prequel trilogy, and several episodes of The Young Indiana Jones Chronicles.
 Burtt also wrote several episodes of the 1980s Star Wars cartoon Droids.

 Cameo appearances

 Burtt makes a cameo appearance in two of the Star Wars films as an extra.
 In Return of the Jedi, he appeared as Colonel Dyer, the Imperial officer who yells "Freeze!" before Han Solo knocks him off a balcony.
 The scream as Burtt falls is his own imitation of the Wilhelm scream that he popularized.
-In Episode I – The Phantom Menace, Burtt appears in the background of the end celebration scene; his character is named Ebenn Q3 Baobab, a reference to a Droids character.
+In Episode I – The Phantom Menace, Burtt appears in the background of the scene where Palpatine arrives on Naboo; his character is named Ebenn Q3 Baobab, a reference to a Droids character.